 House plants bring color and life inside the house.
 Many have colorful leaves and flowers in interesting shapes.
 They especially add life and interest when the days are dark and dreary outside.
 Here are some tips to help house plants grow better.

 Put plants in places where they will get the right amount of light.
 Light is the most important factor in making house plants grow well.
-House plants are listed in the following chart according to the amount of light they need.
-No plants will tolerate dim light for long periods of time.
+House plants are listed in the following chart according to the minimum amount of light they need.
+No plants will tolerate dim light for very long.
 Low light plants will tolerate low reading level light.
 Moderate light plants will tolerate good reading level light.
 Bright light plants do best in a north window or near a sunny window but out of direct sunlight.
 Filtered sun plants do best in a sunny window that is filtered by curtains or trees outside.
-Sun plants need at least four hours of direct sunshine each day.
+Full sun plants need at least four hours of direct sunshine each day.
 Some plants will tolerate a large range of light levels.

 A light meter can be used to get an accurate measure of the amount of light in different parts of the house.
 They usually come with a list of plants and the amount of light each plant needs.